Slow download speed

 Check your connection settings first!

-Slow https(SSL) and high CPU usage during download?
+High CPU usage during download?

 1. Did you enable a speed-limit by mistake in JD?
 (Speedgraph does show a red line for enabled speed-limit)